phoikoi/chatr/README.md

 * **This project uses Python 3 (specifically, 3.6+)** It will not work with Python 2.
+* To be clear, this project isn't meant as a tutorial for other people to learn django-channels and websockets.  *I'm* using it to learn these things myself.
+If you want to use it to learn too, hey, that's great.
+But I make no guarantees of it being proper, correct, or indeed functional or fit for any particular purpose.
+Your mileage may vary, offer void where prohibited by law, keep hands, arms, and legs inside the vehicle at all times, etc., etc.
 * This project uses `/home/pi` in various places (mostly in the `conf` directory's files, for `supervisor` and `nginx`) because I'm running this project on a Raspberry Pi.
 You'll probably want to adjust this.